 You’ll find your bag contents can get all damp and mushy in the humidity of the rainy season.
 Your electronics and camera equipment are particularly vulnerable to the high moisture content in the air.
 Fight humidity in your luggage with packs of silica gel – these little pouches suck up ambient moisture and keep your bag internals dry even in high humidity.

-The rain can come over at anytime during the rainy season.
+The rain can come over at any time during the rainy season (hence the name).
 While dark clouds are a good indicator, the weather can be very unpredictable.
 It will be in your best interest to keep some dry packs or waterproof covers.
 These are compact, good for the environment and durable.
+Backpack covers can be bought in Vietnam as there are many shops with the Northface brand.

 We hope this gave you some tips for the rainy season in Vietnam.
 Remember to use your instinct during these seasons.
 If the rain and winds are light, take it easy on the motorbike, but if there are heavy downpours – rather stop on the side, have a coffee and wait until it passes.
 It is not worth the risk.

-If you are in the north, check out Hanoi’s weatherdude for some predictions and forecasts while travelling.
+If you are in the north, check out Hanoi’sweatherdude for some predictions and forecasts while traveling.